olaaltaslaq/reading-notes/read03.md

 - The element

 ***Click on the [link](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) for more info***

+### Semantics in HTML:

+In HTML, for example, the <h1> element is a semantic element, which gives the text it wraps around the role (or meaning) of "a top level heading on your page."

+<h1>This is a top level heading</h1>
+By default, most browser's user agent stylesheet will style an <h1> with a large font size to make it look like a heading.

+***HTML should be coded to represent the data that will be populated and not based on its default presentation styling.
+Presentation (how it should look), is the sole responsibility of CSS.***

 ### What is a wireframes and why do UX designers use them?

 Wireframing is a practice used by UX designers which allows them to define and plan the information hierarchy of their design for a website, app, or product.
 This process focuses on how the designer or client wants the user to process information on a site, based on the user research already performed by the UX design team.